Like-Huang/AI-/DesignDocument.md

 ⸻

-2. Planned User Stories
+# **2. Planned User Stories**

 User Story 1

 As a user, I want to describe my moving situation using voice so that I do not need to manually type everything.
+And I think that kind of saving time for me.

 Status: Implemented